draghuram/kubeconcepts/presentation/kubeconcepts.md

 - Resource names need to be unique only within a namespace.

 - Not all resources can be created in a namespace.
-  - Such resources are known as "Cluster-scoped".
-An example is "CustomResourceDefinition" resource.
+  - Such resources are known as "Cluster-scoped"
+    (e.g. "CustomResourceDefinition").

 ---